 Ocklawaha is a somewhat small town located in the state of Florida.
 With a population of 8,718 people and two constituent neighborhoods, Ocklawaha is the 223rd largest community in Florida.

 Ocklawaha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ocklawaha is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Ocklawaha who work in office and administrative support (15.07%), sales jobs (11.41%), and maintenance occupations (11.08%).
+Overall, Ocklawaha is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Ocklawaha who work in maintenance occupations (13.37%), office and administrative support (13.12%), and sales jobs (10.74%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ocklawaha has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ocklawaha a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Ocklawaha in 2010 was $16,715, which is low income relative to Florida and the nation.
-This equates to an annual income of $66,860 for a family of four.
-Ocklawaha also has one of the higher rates of people living in poverty in the nation, with 32.93% of its population below the federal poverty line.
+The per capita income in Ocklawaha in 2018 was $20,522, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $82,088 for a family of four.
+However, Ocklawaha contains both very wealthy and poor people as well.

 The most common language spoken in Ocklawaha is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.